toolsforexperiments/tfe-manual/docs/source/instrumentserver/basics.rst

 ^^^^^^^^^^^^^^^^^

 `instrumentserver` also comes with the virtual instrument Parameter Manager.
-The Parameter Manager allows us to store values in an instrument inside of the `instrumentserver`, allowing us to access them from any process or other devices in the same network.
+The Parameter Manager allows us to store values in an instrument inside of the `instrumentserver`, allowing us to access them from any process or devices in the same network.
 The idea of it is to have a single source of truth for parameters whose values change frequently, and it provides a GUI from which you can change the values and easily see what they are.

 To open the Parameter Manager we first need to open the `instrumentserver`.